scipy-conference/scipy_proceedings/papers/matthew_craig/matthew_craig.rst

 Incoming students interested in majoring in Physics at Minnesota State University Moorhead are often interested in doing astronomical research.
-The department encourages students to become involved in research as early as possible to foster their interest in science and because early research experiences are correlated with successful completion of a degree [ref_needed]_.
+The department encourages students to become involved in research as early as possible to foster their interest in science and because research experiences are correlated with successful completion of a degree [Lopatto2004]_.

 The students typically have no programming experience, but even the smallest project requires calibrating and taking measurements from a couple of hundred